 Instructors: Lisa Lavagetto & Julie Steinfeld

 Families and kids, join us for a trip around the culinary world.
 Learn knife skills including usage, care and safety when cutting.
 Learn different measuring tools and proper equipment.
 We’ll also focus on safety and sanitation in the kitchen.
 Check out the menus below.
 Don’t miss this amazing culinary adventure!

-From Italy: Handmade pasta (3 shpaes!)
+From Italy: Handmade pasta (3 shapes!)
 Pomodoro Sauce and Chocolate Budino

-From Mexico: Kings Ranch casserole, Chicken Black Bean and Pasta Salad
+From Mexico: Kings Ranch Casserole, Black Bean and Pasta Salad, Mexican Wedding Cookies

 From Asia: Singapore Curried Rice Noodles, Spring Rolls, Coconut Sweet Rice with Mango

 American Classics: Meatloaf Cupcakes with Mashed Potato Frosting, Baby Spinach Salad with Warm Bacon Dressing and Strawberry Shortcakes

 Recipes will be emailed to participants in their email confirmation

 Fee: Individuals $100; Families with multiple participants $205